ElsevierSoftwareX/SOFTX_2020_238/gstlal/doc/pages/review/gstlal_review_main.md

 Consult the \ref gstlal_review_codes_page for more details about code action items.

-- Test delta function input to LLOID algorithm (e.g with and without SVD)
-- Background estimations should have more informative plots e.g., smoothed likelihood functions
 - Write documentation for autochisq (paper in progress)
 - Explore autocorrelation chisquared mismatch scaling with number of samples e.g., @f$ \nu + \epsilon(\nu) \delta^{2} @f$
 - Make sure capsfilters and other similar elements are well documented within graphs (e.g. put in rates, etc)
 - Add description of arrows in graphs
-- Verify that all the segments are being tracked in online mode via the Handler (this is coupled to the inspiral.Data class, so it will come up again there)
-  - Generate plots of the various segment output and come up with sanity checks.
 - Feature request for detchar - It would be helpful to have online instrument state that could be queried to know if an instrument will be down for an extended time

 - figure out what the PE people want to present and when;  it should be